dylanaraps/fff/CONTRIBUTING.md

 | `k`     | first dir item that fits on the screen. |
 | `l`     | cursor position (and index to current dir item). |
 | `m`     | max number of dir items that fit on the screen. |

+## Search

+The search feature works by creating an array of matches using a `glob`.
+The `f_print` function is used next to create a "fake" directory with the search results.

+The current directory is saved in variable `g`.
+The saved directory is then used the next time the user navigates to a parent directory.
+This mimics a `cd` while also clearing the search results.